 Many eco-friendly reusable straws now exist as alternatives to plastic.
 In the US alone 500 million plastic straws are used a day.
 Their environmental impact is not nearly as insignificant as you might think exemplified by an estimated 7.5 million plastic straws being found washed up on America’s beaches.

-Throughout our long history with plastic straws we've been giving our drinks a stir and playing with the ice.
-And more importantly, consuming our favourite beverages without having to bring the actual glass to our lips!
+Throughout our long history with plastic straws, we've been giving our drinks a stir and playing with the ice.
+And more importantly, consuming our favorite beverages without having to bring the actual glass to our lips!
 Brilliant.
 You can even blow bubbles.

 The good news is that environmentally friendly alternatives now abound.
-Time to ditch the plastic straw in favour of one of the eco-friendly reusable straws below.
-From reusable metal straws, through paper, glass and silicon.
+Time to ditch the plastic straw in favor of one of the eco-friendly reusable straws below.
+From reusable metal straws to paper, glass, and silicon.
 Carry one in your bag or car.
 To inspire your choice to turn away from plastic here are 7 reusable straws and eco-friendly alternatives:

 Bamboo is a pretty amazing natural material.
-It can grow up to a meter in a day and is said to absorb five times more carbon and produce 35% more oxygen than the equivalent amount of space given over to normal tress.
-That in itself makes is a great alternative to plastic.
-Tough, strong and benefiting from natural antibacterial properties bamboo straws stack up well.
+It can grow up to a meter in a day and is said to absorb five times more carbon and produce 35% more oxygen than the equivalent amount of space given over to normal trees.
+That in itself makes it a great alternative to plastic.
+Tough, strong, and benefiting from natural antibacterial properties bamboo straws stack up well.

 Coming all the way from Bali Bambaw straws can be reused hence helping to eliminate waste.
 At least once they’ve landed at your home that can be used again and again.
 Each straw is made from a unique piece of bamboo, organically grown and the company claims they are designed by local artisans.
 Helpfully they come with a wire cleaner for the insides.
 Bambaw straws can be used in both hot and cold drinks and make for a fantastic eco-friendly straw alternative.